Fort San Pedro: History

+The fort was damaged by the 7.2 magnitude earthquake that struck Cebu and other parts of the Visayas in 2013, after which repairs were made.
+In 2020, the fort was declared a National Cultural Treasure.

+The fort was again damaged by Typhoon Odette in 2021, after which a P11 million rehabilitation plan was announced in 2024.
+In the 2025 Cebu earthquake, Fort San Pedro was damaged yet again.

 Part of the fort currently houses a museum.
-The fort houses legacies of the Spanish government: well preserved Spanish artefacts such as Spanish documents, paintings and sculpture.
+The fort houses legacies of the Spanish government: well preserved Spanish artifacts such as Spanish documents, paintings and sculpture.
 A large statue of Legazpi and Antonio Pigafetta may be seen outside the fort walls.